arclab-hku/ICRA2021tracking/README.md

-This is the Matlab demo code for the paper "Online Recommendation-based Convolutional Features for Scale-Aware Visual Tracking"
+### This is the Matlab and Pytorch demo code for the paper "Online Recommendation-based Convolutional Features for Scale-Aware Visual Tracking"

-For Matlab version
+### For Matlab version

 Folder list: